Hyundai is on a mission to get drivers to transition to electric vehicles (EVs).

 For nearly nine months, Roberson searched for a new position without any luck.
 The tiring hunt steered him in a different direction — becoming his own boss.

 Savannah Sauce Company is inspired by Roberson’s grandmother, Henrietta Smith, who survived the Great Depression.
 The economic recession led her to can her own goods including the fruit from the trees she grew in her backyard.

-Roberson began to make cold calls, seeking investors to support him in starting his sauce business.
+Roberson began to make cold calls, seeking support.
 Although he received quite a number of hard rejections, he was persistent, which led him to his first “yes.”

 “One guy he asked me, ‘Are you crazy?,'” Roberson recalled to AfroTech.
 “Then, I go, ‘Well, we all are just a little bit.’
 And that got a laugh out of him.
 Then, that opened up the conversation.”